Jiso-Chacko/test-fullstack-dev/README.md

 ### Database

-- SQLite: Simple setup for development/testing
+- SQLite: Simple setup for testing
 - Prisma ORM: Provides convenient and safe access to database with migrations
 - Seeded Data: Sample data is provide to address cold start